 Now, it’s not an easy task finding work that you love.

-My sister loves numbers, spreadsheets and math, so being a bookkeeper is a really good fit for her.
+My sister loved numbers, spreadsheets, and math, so being a bookkeeper was a really good fit for her.

 For me, putting numbers into spreadsheets would be a nightmare!

 So instead, I do the work that I love:

 - I love supporting people with Health Coaching using natural healing knowledge.

 - I’m a health educator and a sponge for all things health-related.

 - I love sharing recipes and food that people can use as medicine.

 - I love inspiring folks to take better care of their health.